-EARLY AND PERIODIC A comprehensive child health program of prevention, treatment, SCREENING, DIAGNOSTIC, correction, and improvement of physical and mental health problems for AHCCCS members under the age of 21.
-The purpose of EPSDT is to AND TREATMENT (EPSDT) ensure the availability and accessibility of health care resources as well as to assist Medicaid recipients in effectively utilizing these resources.
+EARLY AND PERIODIC A comprehensive child health program of prevention, treatment, correction, and improvement of physical and mental health problems for SCREENING, DIAGNOSTIC, AND TREATMENT (EPSDT) AHCCCS members under the age of 21.
+The purpose of EPSDT is to ensure the availability and accessibility of health care resources as well as to assist Medicaid recipients in effectively utilizing these resources.
 EPSDT services provide comprehensive health care through primary prevention, early intervention, diagnosis, medically necessary treatment, and follow-up care of physical and behavioral health problems for AHCCCS members less than 21 years of age.
 EPSDT services include screening services, vision services, dental services, hearing services and all other medically necessary mandatory and optional services listed in Federal Law 42 U.S.C.
 1396d(a) to correct or ameliorate defects and physical and mental illnesses and conditions identified in an EPSDT screening whether or not the services are covered under the AHCCCS State Plan.
 Limitations and exclusions, other than the requirement for medical necessity and cost effectiveness, do not apply to EPSDT services.
-EMERGENCY MEDICAL A medical condition manifesting itself by acute symptoms of sufficient

-CONDITION A medical condition mannesting itself by acute symptoms of sufficient severity (including severe pain) such that a prudent layperson who possesses an average knowledge of health and medicine could reasonably expect the absence of immediate medical attention to result in: a) placing the patient's health (or, with respect to a pregnant woman, the health of the woman or her unborn child) in serious jeopardy, b)serious impairment to bodily functions, or c) serious dysfunction of any bodily organ or part [42 CFR 438.114(a)].
+EMERGENCY MEDICAL CONDITION A medical condition manifesting itself by acute symptoms of sufficient severity (including severe pain) such that a prudent layperson who possesses an average knowledge of health and medicine could reasonably expect the absence of immediate medical attention to result in: a) placing the patient's health (or, with respect to a pregnant woman, the health of the woman or her unborn child) in serious jeopardy, b)serious impairment to bodily functions, or c) serious dysfunction of any bodily organ or part [42 CFR 438.114(a)].